Kabral Blay Amihere: Career

 He previously served as Ghana's High Commissioner to Sierra Leone (2001-2005) and Ambassador to Côte d'Ivoire (2006-2009).
+He was replaced by Mokowa Blay Adu-Gyamfi as the High Commissioner of Ghana to Sierra Leone.
 He worked as a journalist for 25 years before his transition to the world of diplomacy.
 During this period, he edited a number of publications in Ghana and was publisher/editor at The Independent, established in 1989.
 He also contributed to several international publications.
 He was at one time general secretary and president of the Ghana Journalists Association, president of the West African Journalists Association and executive member of both the Commonwealth Journalists Association and the International Federation of Journalists.
 A former director of the Ghana Institute of Journalism and part-time lecturer at Fourah Bay College, Sierra Leone.